GalleryPlanner: Complete User Guide

 - Tap: Select a frame

-- Long press: Open quick actions menu
+- Long press (selected frame): Open the quick actions menu

 Mobile-Specific Features